+The BLM also received correspondence from the Pueblo of Santa Ana on August 3, 2020, in which the Pueblo objected to the contents of the initial consultation letter.
 The UTSO BLM also sent invitations to potential National Historic Preservation Act (NHPA) consulting parties on April 3, 2020.
 Invitations were sent to Friends of Cedar Mesa, the Utah Rock Art Research Association, the School and Institutional Trust Lands Administration, the Public Land Policy Coordination Office, the Old Spanish Trail Administration, the Utah Professional Archaeological Council, the Utah Statewide Archaeological Society, LDS Church History, Box Elder County, Juab County, San Pete County, Sevier County, Emery County, Duchesne County, Grand County, Uintah County, and San Juan County.
-At this time the Utah Rock Art Research Association, Duchesne County, Juab County, and San Juan County have requested consulting party status.
+At this time the Utah Rock Art Research Association, Duchesne County, Juab County, and San Juan County requested consulting party status.
+The National Parks Conservation Association requested consulting party status via letter on July 13, 2020.
+While the BLM did not receive any comments on the draft cultural resources report during the consultation period, the National Parks Conservation Association responded on July 27, 2020 stating their disagreement with the BLM's finding of effect and stated that BLM did not conduct meaningful tribal consultation.

-On [ongoing], BLM sought concurrence regarding our determination of affect in the September 2020 Lease Sale Cultural Resources Report with Utah SHPO.
-On [ongoing], BLM received [ongoing] from SHPO.
+On August 3, 2020, BLM sought concurrence regarding its determination of affect in the September 2020 Lease Sale Cultural Resources Report with Utah SHPO.
+On August 4, 2020, BLM received concurrence from SHPO.